Zuppa Inglese Recipe. Gluten-Free Friendly

 1 1/4 cups water

 ½ cup agave syrup

 2 cups very good quality semi-sweet chocolate, melted (on very low flame, or 2 minutes in a microwave)

 1 ½ pounds sponge cake, store bought OK, Gluten-Free OK

 Bring the syrup ingredients to boil in a small sauce pan, then lower the flame and cook 5 minutes, until syrupy.
 Strain the mixture and set aside.

 Process the cream mixture in a food processor until perfectly smooth.

 Cut the sponge cake into ½-inch slices.
-Line the bottom of a trifle bowl with slices of the cake, pressing them tight so as to leave no gaps.
+Line the bottom of a trifle bowl (or individual serving cups) with slices of the cake, pressing them tight so as to leave no gaps.
 Pour a third of the syrup mixture slowly and evenly over the cake (pace yourself: use a measuring cup with a pout).
 Pour a third of the cream mixture evenly over the cake.
 Repeat twice: Cake, syrup, cream.
 Cake, syrup, cream.
 Garnish the top with grated chocolate.
 If time allows, refrigerate a few hours to set.
 Serve at room temperature.